AbhaySingh71/Real-Estate-Analytics/README.md

 ## 📌 Project Overview
-The **Gurugram Real Estate Analytics Project** is a **comprehensive data-driven solution** designed to analyze, predict, and recommend real estate properties in Gurugram.
+The **Real Estate Analytics Project** is a **comprehensive data-driven solution** designed to analyze, predict, and recommend real estate properties in Gurugram.
 This project leverages advanced **machine learning, data visualization, and optimization techniques** to provide actionable insights into property prices and trends.

 ### 🔹 Core Modules:
 - **Prediction**: Forecasting property prices using historical data and machine learning models.